 When adult children are not capable of making decisions, family members can retain the legal right to help them by becoming their guardian.
-For many families this is a simple decision.
-For others, difficult issues about their loved one's abilities must be explored.
+For many families, this is a simple decision.
+For others, difficult questions about their adult child's abilities must be explored.
 An attorney with experience in guardianship issues can provide invaluable guidance through this process.

-Maryland law defines two types of guardians; family members may consider one or both:
+Maryland law defines two types of guardians, and family members may consider one or both:

-- Guardian of the person is appointed by the court if an adult with special needs is incapable of making decisions about personal needs, such as where to live, or health care and safety matters. - Guardian of the property may be appointed if an adult has a disability that interferes with his or her ability to make decisions about finances.
+- Guardian of the person is appointed by the court if an adult with special needs is incapable of making decisions about personal needs, such as where to live, or healthcare and safety matters. - Guardian of the property may be appointed if an adult has a disability that interferes with their ability to make decisions about finances.